I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Summary

 Direct invocation of Bedrock models has been possible before, but this integration now allows the agent loop defined as an AgentCore harness to be executed from a state machine without Lambda.
-In this validation, we confirmed that information collection via direct SDK calls, evaluation via AgentCore, and Choice branching in Step Functions can all be expressed within the state machine definition.
+In this verification, we confirmed that information collection via direct SDK calls, evaluation via AgentCore, and Choice branching in Step Functions can all be expressed within the state machine definition.

 - Document classification and routing: AI classifies inquiry content and routes it to department-specific queues